-That’s why it helps to contact a West Hartford divorce lawyer who can represent you throughout every step of your legal proceedings.
+Divorce is a major life event that can bring about emotional, financial, and logistical challenges.
+That’s why it helps to contact a divorce lawyer in West Hartford who can represent you throughout every step of your legal proceedings.
 With a West Hartford family lawyer by your side, you won’t have to figure out the details by yourself.

 At Rich Rochlin Family Law, we have decades of combined experience representing people in situations like yours.
 Let us help you with residency requirements, grounds for divorce, asset division, and child custody arrangements.
+We have over 37 years of combined experience ready to fight for you.

 Grounds for Divorce in Connecticut